|

 [[[sig]]]_______________________

-[[[typed
+[[[typed name]]],

 Declarant

-[[MAKE SIX SETS OF THE APPLICATION/POINTS/DECLARATION
+[[MAKE SIX SETS OF THE APPLICATION/POINTS/DECLARATION ABOVE.
+SIGN

-SET TO EACH OF THE FOUR
+TO EACH OF THE FOUR

 PEOPLE LISTED BELOW.
-THEN HAVE YOUR FRIEND (YOUR SERVER) FILL OUT
+THEN HAVE YOUR FRIEND (YOUR SERVER)

-AND SIGN TWO COPIES OF THIS PROOF OF SERVICE. ]]
+FILL OUT AND SIGN TWO COPIES OF THIS PROOF OF SERVICE. ]]

 IN THE MATTER OF PEOPLE V. _______, TICKET # ___________

-PROOF OF SERVICE BY MAIL - CCP
+PROOF OF SERVICE BY MAIL

-SECTION 1013a(3)
+- CCP SECTION 1013a(3)

-I, [[[ not the defendant ]]]] declare as follows: I am employed in
+I, [[[ not the defendant ]]]] declare as follows: I am

-mailing will occur; I am over
+CALIFORNIA where this mailing will occur; I am over the age of

-residence [[[[ business ]]] address is [[[ address ]]].
+[[[[ business ]]] address is [[[ address ]]].

-On ___[[[[date]]]]]_____, I served the within APPLICATION TO TRANSFER
+On ___[[[[date]]]]]_____, I served the within APPLICATION TO

-on the interested parties in the above-entitled action by placing true
+the above-entitled action by placing true copies thereof in a

-in the United States Postal
+prepaid, in the United States Postal Service mailbox at [[[

-Service mailbox at [[[ city ]]], County of [[[ ]]], California,
+city ]]], County of [[[ ]]], California, the said

-the said envelopes being addressed to:
+envelopes being addressed to:

 Officer ______ _______